-Ward Surname Genealogy
+Ward Surname Meaning

 Ward in Ireland came about during the English occupation, being an anglicization of earlier Gaelic names.

-Ward Resources on
+Ward Surname Resources on The Internet

 - Ancient History of the Surname Ward.
 Early Wards.